 With a growing list of VR-capable graphics cards on the market, choosing one that suits your demands is becoming increasingly difficult.
 Whether you're on a budget or reaching for the best performance through your rig, these are our picks for every type of virtual reality user.

-We've previously investigated how the AMD RX 480 stacks up in a three-year-old PC, finding the card can sometimes be all you need to get that bump up to a VR Ready rig.
+We've previously investigated how its predecessor, AMD's RX 480, stacks up in a three-year-old PC, finding the card can sometimes be all you need to get that bump up to a VR Ready rig.
 While you may find limitations in flexibility for a few experiences, you can't get much lower than this when trying out VR on a budget.
-Available in 4GB and 8GB variants, the RX 480 can be that final step into VR for less than $200.
+Available in 4GB and 8GB variants, the RX 580 can be that final step into VR for only a few hundred dollars.

 The average VR user: GTX 1060